 The Biology program provides students with a solid base of knowledge of fundamental biological concepts and principles, as well as the skills to put that knowledge to use in a variety of academic or professional pursuits.
 Every student within the program has an opportunity to experience real-world research by completing an internship at a company directly in-line with their career goals, or by completing an independent research project with a faculty mentor.
 The faculty within the department have a wide research background and encourage research students to create innovative research projects.

-In addition, Alvernia’s Biology program offers coursework that enables qualifying students to enter the Reading Hospital Medical Laboratory Science program after completing their third year at Alvernia.
+The Biology program also offers coursework that can give qualifying students an opportunity to enter the Reading Hospital Medical Laboratory Science program after completion of their third year at Alvernia.
 Students accepted into this program acquire their BS in Biology from Alvernia after successful completion of a year of clinical study.
-Alvernia University, in partnership with Lake Erie College of Osteopathic Medicine to offer an early acceptance program for students who qualify to enter the college’s School of Dental Medical, School of Pharmacy or Medical College following completion of their degree at Alvernia.
+Alvernia University, in partnership with Lake Erie College of Osteopathic Medicine (LECOM), offers an early acceptance program that allows qualified students to enter into LECOM’s School of Dental Medicine, School of Pharmacy or Medical College upon completion of their degree at Alvernia.
 Specific guidelines and requirements are available from Dr. Ondra Kielbasa at firstname.lastname@example.org.

 A sampling of employers of Biology Program graduates:

 - Pfizer Inc.